Team-Tea-Time/laravel-filer/readme.md

 $avatar->attachment->getFile();   // the Symfony File representation of the file
 ```

-### Generating links
+### Generating URLs

-The `getUrl()` and `getDownloadUrl()` methods above will return different values based on the attachment type; if it's a
-local file, they will return the 'view' and 'download' routes respectively, otherwise they'll return the URL that was
+The `getUrl()` and `getDownloadUrl()` methods above will return different values based on the attachment type; if it's a local file, they will return the 'view' and 'download' routes respectively, otherwise they'll return the URL that was attached.
-attached.

 For local files, the provided routes can be generated with a file ID: